Talcum Powder Tied to Risk of Ovarian Cancer

 An expert at trial testified at least 45,000 women have died as a result of ovarian cancer that could be attributed to talcum powder use on the genitals, and estimated 1,500 women will die within the next year as a result of talc use.

 We Are Here to Help

 If you or a loved one have suffered from ovarian cancer following regular use of Johnson & Johnson or Shower to Shower talcum powder products, contact us today for a free legal consultation.

 Atlanta defective product lawyers help injured victims in Georgia— One call, that’s all

 Let an Atlanta negligence lawyer help you with a free case review to determine the extent of your injuries and your product liability claim.
-For all injuries caused by negligence, including Atlanta product liability, simply contact Kenneth S. Nugent, P.C. online, click on Chat Live above, or call us toll free at 1-888-579-1790.
+For all injuries caused by negligence, including Atlanta product liability, click the chat bubble to send us a message or call us toll free at 1-888-579-1790.